open-telemetry/wg-prometheus/specification.md

 * **Pull vs push**: Prometheus is mainly designed for pull whereas OpenTelemetry primarily is designed for push.
-This difference causes how the state is maintained throughout the collection including how it’s handled in the OpenTelemetry collector.
+This difference changes how the state is maintained throughout the collection pipeline, including how it’s handled in the OpenTelemetry collector.
 * **Cumulative vs delta**: OpenTelemetry supports delta temporality whereas Prometheus always expects absolute/cumulative values.
 This may result in deltas (collected by OTel client libraries) not being